The Princess Donna was built in 1934 . Just imagine the stories she could tell....

 These boats were one of the first tourist attractions in the state and people came from all over the country for a boat ride and to view the beautiful pristine natural springs.
 At the time, Silver Springs was perhaps the most successful and elaborately displayed single tourist attraction in America.

 She’s powered by an electric motor just like she was in 1934 except now with a modern electric outboard.
 At one time this wood boat had 15 sister ships.
 They were all being phased out beginning in 1961 for aluminum boats that a few still operate to this day at Silver Springs Florida.
 She's the only operational early circa boat remaining.
-Even though we have a current US Coast Guard COI that allows us to carry 12 passengers plus 2 crew, we are going to phase it out and eventually operate with only 6 passengers.
-This is known as an OUPV.
-It stands for Operator of Uninspected Passenger Vessel (OUPV) also referred to as a Six-pack, which allows the captain to operate a vessel with up to six paying passengers plus one crew member.
+On 27Sep2021 I made the decision to voluntarily deactivate our USCG COI which allowed us to operate with 12 passengers on the 'Princess Donna'.
+Obtaining the COI was an arduous process and something I will always be proud of receiving.
+However, the compliance rules and regulations to maintain the COI was becoming more burdensome every year for a small business like ours.
+We will now operate with a maximum of 6 passengers per boat which is known as an OUPV or aka 6-pack.

 This boat operated for nearly 30 years and then left to rot for over 50 years before I found her as an unexpected barn find.
-It had to be totally rebuild, cost me lots of money (a bit over $150,000 to date) and an arduous process to get her approved to operate once again as a US Coast Guard licensed small passenger vessel.
+It had to be totally rebuild, cost more money that I ever expected and an arduous process to get her approved to operate once again as a US Coast Guard licensed small passenger vessel.

 Sadly not many records can be found about these old boats.
 I don't have any record of the boats original name, just the year.
 When I found her, someone had her named 'Princess Anne' which was definitely not the original name.
 Carl Ray and W.M.
 "Shorty" Davidson leased the Silver Springs property for 50 years from Columbus Carmichael starting in July 1924 and records show the following names are all the glass bottom boats Ray & Davidson had listed with the department of commerce between 1930 and 1960 (Merchant Vessels of the United States Publication).